ShawnTheBeachy/return-affinity-colors/README.md

 NOTE: If you installed Affinity using the MSIX you may need to take ownership of the `App` folder and give the `Administrators` group full control permissions before this tool can work.

+NOTE: When Affinity updates it is likely that the program files will get overwritten with updated versions.
+You should be able to simply run the tool again to return your customizations.

 ## Check write access
 To check if you have write access to the Affinity installation folder, run `rafcol check "<installation-path>"`.